BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Voice Connector, and SMS Text, are sold and provided by AMCS LLC (“AMCS”), an affiliate of AWS, and not AWS, but are otherwise subject to the terms of the Agreement.
 Your invoice will state which Services that you have used are sold to you by AMCS and which are sold by AWS.
-Invoicing for the Chime PSTN Service is performed by AWS on behalf of AMCS for administrative convenience.
+All Invoicing for the Chime PSTN Service is performed by AWS on behalf of AMCS for administrative convenience.
 You do not have to purchase any services sold by AMCS or the Chime PSTN Service to use Amazon Chime, and you may purchase the Chime PSTN Service calling features (such as inbound or outbound calling) separately, together, or not at all from AMCS.
 AWS is not a telecommunications provider and does not provide any telecommunications-related services.

 **53.3.3.  **In using the Chime PSTN Service, you will not: (a) call or text PSTN telephone numbers (whether singly, sequentially, or automatically) to